golang/proposal/design/48815-custom-fuzz-input-types.md

 for holding random bits, because that is what [`math/rand.NewSource`](https://pkg.go.dev/math/rand#NewSource) takes.

-The `Mutate` method must be deterministic to avoid violating [an assumption in the coordinator–worker protocol](https://github.com/golang/go/blob/0a9875c5c809fa70ae6662b8a38f5f86f648badd/src/internal/fuzz/worker.go#L702-L705).
+The `Mutate` method must be repeatable to avoid violating [an assumption in the coordinator–worker protocol](https://github.com/golang/go/blob/0a9875c5c809fa70ae6662b8a38f5f86f648badd/src/internal/fuzz/worker.go#L702-L705).
 This may be relaxed in the future by revising the protocol.

-`Mutate` is expected to always succeed.
-Always returning `nil` helps ensure repeatability, which is necessary for the coordinator–worker protocol assumption linked above.
-Despite this, `Mutate` returns an error for a couple of reasons:
+Some alternatives for the `Mutate` method were considered:

+  * `Mutate()`: Simplest, but the lack of a seed parameter makes it difficult to satisfy the repeatability requirement.
-  * It discourages the use of `panic`.
-Panicking is problematic for the reasons described in the `MarshalBinary` rationale above.
+  * `Mutate(seed int64)`: Simple.
+Naturally hints to developers that the method is expected to be fast, repeatable, and error-free, which increases the effectiveness of fuzzing.
+Adding a context parameter or error return value (or both) might be YAGNI, but their absence makes complex mutation operations more difficult to implement.
+The lack of an error return value encourages the use of `panic`, which is problematic for the reasons discussed in the `MarshalBinary` rationale above.

-  * It may enable advanced use cases when combined with a future removal of the determinism requirement.
-A hypothetical example: The `Mutate` method could call out to a service that coordinates multiple fuzzing tasks to avoid duplicated effort or employ advanced techniques for exploring the input space.
-Such queries could regularly fail; enabling the coordinator to gracefully handle the errors improves UX.

-Alternatively, the error return value could be omitted for now, and `F.Fuzz` extended again in the future to accept another custom input type whose `Mutate` method does return an error.
-This was rejected because the end result is unnecessarily messy for little immediate benefit, and any existing custom input types that call `panic` would have to be updated to take advantage of the improved error handling.
+  * `Mutate(seed int64) error`: The error return value discourages the use of `panic`, and enables better dev UX when debugging complex mutation operations.
+  * `Mutate(ctx context.Context, seed int64) error`: The context makes this more
+    future-proof by enabling advanced techniques once the repeatability requirement is removed.
+For example, `Mutate` could send an RPC to a service that feeds automatic crash report data to fuzzing tasks to increase the likelihood of encountering an interesting value.
+The context parameter and error return value might be YAGNI, but the added implementation complexity and developer cognitive load is believed to be minor enough to not worry about it (they can be ignored in most use cases).
+  * Accept both `Mutate(seed int64)` and `Mutate(ctx context.Context, seed
+    int64) error`: The second of the two can be added later after accumulating additional feedback from developers.
+Supporting both might result in unnecessary complexity.

+Because mutation operations on custom types are expected to be somewhat complex (otherwise a basic type would probably suffice), the `Mutate(ctx context.Context, seed int64) error` option is believed to be the best choice.

 ### Minimization